 We talked above about how people are appreciating not only faster shipping, but also more shipping and delivery options.
-By offering more ways for customers to shop with you and receive their merchandise you can improve your conversion rates and customer retention—both great for improving revenue.
+By offering more ways for customers to shop with you and receive their merchandise, you may be able to improve your conversion rates — great for improving revenue.

 BOPIS or curbside options can allow you to streamline and optimize your inventory management system.
 If you have a great POS system that can sync with your ecommerce platform, then you can fill orders from one inventory system and pull orders from your fulfillment center or store shelves.

 By having your inventory systems work together, you can have a clearer view of your inventory and analytics.
 This provides a better customer experience as well because customers will be assured that the items they see online listed as in stock in your store will actually be available.